MichealNestor01/tor-scraper/README.md

     scraper.py (file)
     requirements.txt

-Finally you will need to install geckodriver from: https://github.com/mozilla/geckodriver/releases and place it in the top directory of this repository so that your file tree looks like this: tor-scraper
+Finally you will need to install geckodriver from: https://github.com/mozilla/geckodriver/releases <\br>
+and place it in the top directory of this repository so that your file tree looks like this: <\br>
+tor-scraper <\br>
     yourVirtualEnvironmentName (folder)
     Tor Browser (folder)
     htmldata (folder)